dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 * PTXH (Commonly associated with AMD Chipset controllers)

-The best way to find controllers is by searching for `XHC` and then looking at the results that come up.
-The parent of all the ports is the USB controller.
+The best way to find controllers is by searching for `XHC` and then looking at the results that come up, the parent of all the ports is the USB controller.
+Do note that many boards have multiple controllers but the port limit is per controller.

 For today's example we'll be adding missing ports for the X399 chipset which has the identifier `PTXH`